Tony Ring

-Tony Ring ([toːnyː riːŋ]; born 3 March 1964), is a Swedish politician and former racing driver who is serving as the chairman of the municipal board in Karlskoga Municipality.
+Nils Tony Ring ([toːnyː riːŋ]; born 3 March 1964), is a Swedish politician and former racing driver who is serving as the chairman of the municipal board in Karlskoga Municipality.
 He is a member of the Moderate Party.

 Between 2014 and 2018 he was the leader of the opposition in Karlskoga.
 He was elected chairman of the municipal board following the 2018 election.

-In 2020, Ring was listed by Fokus magazine as one of the most powerful outside of Stockholm.
+In 2020, Ring was listed by Fokus magazine as one of the most powerful people outside of Stockholm.